sihyun-noh/scale_with_esp_idf/docs/ota.md

     * Time & Date - Compile time and date
     * IDF version

+For now, we are using the ESP32 application image format to make sure the FW image matches the device type.

 ## 3. SmartFarm OTA FW Update Process

 The following items are used in typical OTA FW update process.

-* FW download through OTA server
+* FW image file download through OTA server
 * OTA process
   * Check the validation of the downloaded FW image
   * Write FW image to the flash